yadus1111/agentic-ba-project/README_HF.md

 - **Frontend**: Gradio
 - **AI Model**: Google Gemini 2.5 Flash
-- **Diagrams**: Mermaid.js
+- **Diagrams**: Mermaid.js CLI
 - **Architecture**: Multi-Agent System

 ## Setup Required

-Add your Gemini API key as a secret in Hugging Face Spaces:
+### 1. Add your Gemini API key as a secret in Hugging Face Spaces:
 - Go to Settings → Secrets
 - Add: `GEMINI_API_KEY` = your_api_key_here

+### 2. Dependencies
+The application uses both Python and Node.js dependencies:

+**Python (requirements.txt):**
+- pyautogen
+- python-dotenv
+- google-generativeai>=0.8.0
+- gradio>=5.0.0

+**Node.js (package.json):**
+- @mermaid-js/mermaid-cli: ^11.5.0

+### 3. Mermaid CLI Installation
+The Mermaid CLI is automatically installed via npm when the space builds.
+The application will try multiple paths:
+- `mmdc` (global installation)
+- `npx mmdc` (using npx)
+- `./node_modules/.bin/mmdc` (local installation)

+## Troubleshooting

+If diagrams are not generating as images:
+1. Check that the Mermaid CLI is installed (should be automatic)
+2. Verify your Gemini API key is set correctly
+3. The application will fallback to showing Mermaid code blocks if image generation fails

 ---